 Now let’s send a Timestamp request to the target server to rule out Windows 95 and Windows NT.
 If we get no reply then it means the target is Windows server or Windows NT, and if we get a reply it means the target machine is Windows 98, Windows 2000 or Windows ME.

 If we dive in deeper then we can get to know the exact output.
-But ICMP is not feasible to use as a OS fingerprinting method.
+But ICMP is not feasible to use as an OS fingerprinting method.
 An effective fingerprinting can be done via SYN.

 ICMP Router Discovery

-The ICMP router discovery protocol will discover the IP address of the neighbouring routers.
+The ICMP router discovery protocol will discover the IP address of the neighboring routers.
 The ICMP router discovery messages are called “Router Advertisements” or “Router Solicitations”.
 The router discovery message is not a routing protocol.
-It enables hosts to discover the existence of a neighbouring routers, but not which router is best to reach a particular destination.
+It enables hosts to discover the existence of neighbouring routers, but not which router is best to reach a particular destination.
 Router advertisement is an ICMP message (type 9, code 0) with an advertisement lifetime.
 The main challenge for ICMP router discovery protocol is it doesn’t have any forms of authentication, so it is impossible for end hosts to tell whether or not the information they receive is valid or not.

 A countermeasure that is used to prevent ICMP route discovery is to use digital signatures and to block all type 9 and type 10 ICMP packets.

 When a teardrop attack is carried out on a machine, it will crash or reboot.
-Eventually it is sort of DOS attack that an attacker does using ICMP packets.
+Eventually, it is a sort of DOS attack that an attacker does using ICMP packets.
 Teardrop attacks exploit the overlapping IP fragments present in machines.
 IP packets are broken up into smaller fragments, with each fragment having the original IP packet’s header, and field that tells the TCP/IP stack what bytes it contains.
-The packet is fragmented and is sent from the source to destination.
+The packet is fragmented and is sent from the source to the destination.
 In the destination point, the fragments need to be put back together again.
 What happens with teardrop though is that the IP fragments will have overlapping fields.
 When the destination tries to reassemble them, it cannot do it, and if it does not know to combine these packet fragments out, it can quickly fail.
 This type of attack is more common on the Internet, and precautions need to be taken to counteract such attacks.